 Neurodegenerative disorders refer to a wide range of diseases and conditions that are characterized by progressive damage to the function or structure of nerves.
 While there are numerous known neurodegenerative disorders, the two most common and well-known are Alzheimer’s disease and Parkinson’s disease.

-The two diseases are frequently grouped together, and while it may seem that Parkinson’s falls into the category of diseases similar to Alzheimer’s due to similar clinical and neuropathologic features, Alzheimer’s and Parkinson’s disease are uniquely different.
+The two neurological disorders are frequently grouped together, and while it may seem that Parkinson’s falls into the category of diseases similar to Alzheimer’s due to similar clinical and neuropathologic features, Alzheimer’s and Parkinson’s disease are uniquely different.
 They manifest differently, and they come with different forms of treatment to manage symptoms (though neither have a known cure yet).
-Learn more about the difference between Alzheimer’s and Parkinson’s below.
+Learn more about the difference between Parkinson’s vs Alzheimer’s below.

 What Is Alzheimer’s Disease?